Visiting Ireland’s Bunratty Castle

 The entire evening is a fantastic romp back to medieval times with scoundrels, butlers, Ladies and ancient music.
 There are two seating’s night and reservations must be made.

-Bunratty Folk Park
+Bunratty Castle and Folk Park

 Visiting the Bunratty Folk Park is a real treat, set over 26 acres this amazing park includes over 30 buildings, a living village and a rural setting.
 There is a children’s play area, Gypsy caravans, and a Fairy Village.
+Your tickets for Bunratty Folk Park are included in the entry fee.

 MacNamara and Sons, which sits at the top of the village street, is a fully licensed working pub so feel free to drop by and have a pint.
-Many of these old pubs were not only licensed for a drink but they were the only grocery and hardware store in the area.
+Many of these old pubs were not only licensed for a drink but they were the only grocery and hardware stores in the area.

 Bunratty Fairy Village